spinnaker/spinnaker.github.io/guides/tutorials/codelabs/azure-vmss-source-to-prod/index.md

 1. Click "Continue without a template"
 1. In the "Configure Deployment Cluster" enter the following values:
   * Account: my-azure-account
-  * Region: westus (or select the region that you have selected when creating the Security Group)
+  * Region: westus (or select the region that you have selected when creating the Firewall)
   * Stack: test
   * Details: tutorial
   * Load Balancers: codelab-test-frontend